Edward the Elder: Conquest of the southern Danelaw

 Edward and Æthelflæd then began the construction of fortresses to guard against Viking attacks and protect territory captured from them.
 In November 911, he constructed a fort on the north bank of the River Lea at Hertford to guard against attack by the Danes of Bedford and Cambridge.
-In 912, he marched with his army to Maldon in Essex, and ordered the building of a fort at Witham and a second fort at Hertford, which protected London from attack and encouraged many English living under Danish rule in Essex to submit to him.
-In 913 there was a pause in his activities, although Æthelflæd continued her fortress building in Mercia.
-In 914 a Viking army sailed from Brittany and ravaged the Severn estuary.
-It then attacked Ergyng in south-east Wales (now Archenfield in Herefordshire) and captured Bishop Cyfeilliog.
+In 912, he marched with his army to Maldon, Essex, and ordered the building of a fort at Witham and a second fort at Hertford, which protected London from attack and encouraged many English living under Danish rule in Essex to submit to him.
+In 913, there was a pause in his activities, although Æthelflæd continued her fortress building in Mercia.
+In 914, a Viking army sailed from Brittany and ravaged the Severn estuary.
+It then attacked Ergyng in south-east Wales (now Archenfield in Herefordshire) and captured Cyfeilliog, Bishop of Ergyng.
 Edward ransomed him for the large sum of forty pounds of silver.
 The Vikings were defeated by the armies of Hereford and Gloucester, and gave hostages and oaths to keep the peace.
 Edward kept an army on the south side of the estuary in case the Vikings broke their promises, and he twice had to repel attacks.
 In the autumn the Vikings moved on to Ireland.
 The episode suggests that south-east Wales fell within the West Saxon sphere of power, unlike Brycheiniog just to the north, where Mercia was dominant.
 In late 914 Edward built two forts at Buckingham, and Earl Thurketil, the leader of the Danish army at Bedford submitted to him.
 The following year Edward occupied Bedford, and constructed another fortification on the south bank of the River Great Ouse against a Viking one on the north bank.
-In 916 he returned to Essex and built a fort at Maldon to bolster the defence of Witham.
+In 916, he returned to Essex and built a fort at Maldon to bolster the defence of Witham.
 He also helped Earl Thurketil and his followers to leave England, reducing the number of Viking armies in the Midlands.